 Simple Models in Physical Science

-The diagram below is a simple two-dimensional model of a water molecule.
+The Figure below is a simple two-dimensional model of a water molecule.
 This is the smallest particle of water that still has the properties of water.
 The model shows that each molecule of water consists of one atom of oxygen and two atoms of hydrogen.

 Q: What else can you learn about water molecules from this model?